 As you can see, this card leads the pack when it comes to keeping certain fees low – and, at worst, it falls in the middle.

 Pay particular attention to the monthly fee.
-At $1, it’s already low, but you can eliminate it entirely by doing one of the following in a given month:
+At $1, it’s already low, but you can eliminate it entirely by doing one of the following in a given month by direct-depositing $500.